Random planar maps and graphs with minimum degree two and three: Introduction

 where $\kappa\approx 0.4104\cdot 10^{-5}$ and $\gamma \approx 27.2269$ are computable constants.
 In addition, analyzing the bivariate generating function $C(x,y)$ it is possible to obtain results on the number of edges and other basic parameters in random planar graphs.
 Our main goal is to extend these results to planar 2-graphs and 3-graphs.

 Using Equations (\ref{cores}) and (\ref{kernels}) we obtain precise asymptotic estimates for the number of planar 2- and 3-graphs:

 As is natural to expect, $h_n$ and $k_n$ are exponentially smaller than $c_n$.
 Also, the number of 2-connected planar graphs is known to be asymptotically $\kappa_{c} n^{-7/2} 26.1841^n n!$ (see \cite{bgw}), smaller than the number of 2-graphs.
-This is consistent, since a 2-connected has minimum degree at least two.
+This is consistent, since a 2-connected graph has minimum degree at least two, but not conversely.

 By enriching Equations (\ref{cores}) and (\ref{kernels}) taking into account the number of edges, we prove that the number of edges in random planar 2-graphs and 3-graphs are both asymptotically normal with linear expectation and variance.
 The expected number of edges in connected planar graphs was shown to be \cite{gn} asymptotically $\mu n$, where $\mu \approx 2.2133$.
 We show that the corresponding constants for planar 2-graphs and 3-graphs are